 In KS2, children who need to develop greater fluency will receive a daily phonics session with a highly trained teacher or TA.
 This will take place at the same time each day and in a quiet place to ensure maximum retention of learning and include segmenting, blending, spelling and writing.
-The children will also have reading books that are closely matched to the grapheme/phoneme correlation being taught and will have a dedicated daily practice time to provide maximum opportunity to apply the phonics being taught.
+The children will also have reading books that are decodable and will have a dedicated daily practice time to provide maximum opportunity to apply the phonics taught.
 Teachers are ultimately responsible for the progress of any child receiving additional phonics support (using the graduated approach) and must liaise with any TAs involved.